manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

       send ("no heartbeat", view, resend, seq-no) to all replicas stop participating in this view

-   on receiving ("no heartbeat", view, resend, seq-no) from f+1 replicas or ("view change", view, resend, seq-no) from a replica:
+   on receiving ("no heartbeat", view, resend, seq-no) from f+1 replicas or ("view-change", view, resend, seq-no) from a replica:
-      send ("view change", view, resend, seq-no) to all replicas view = view + 1
+      send ("view-change", view, resend, seq-no) to all replicas view = view + 1
       if view == j
          send ("view change", j - 1) to all client libraries